The Corporate Tax Planning Law Review: USA

 6 Sections 701ff.

 7 Treasury Regulations Section 301.7701-3.
-The taxation of real estate investment trusts (REITs), regulated investment companies, 'S corporations', and other entities that share some features of corporations and some of partnerships or disregarded entities are beyond the scope of this chapter.
+The taxation of real estate investment trusts (REITs), regulated investment companies, 'S corporations', and other entities that share some features of corporations and some of partnerships or disregarded entities is beyond the scope of this chapter.

 8 The TCJA also provided a tax incentive for licensing US-owned intellectual property overseas; however, it is likely that this change is more relevant to multinational groups than to businesses run through a single entity, and, accordingly, it is discussed this chapter in Section II.ii under the heading 'FDII'.